eesilas/unihiker-docs/docs/wiki/GettingStarted/gettingstarted_python_idle.md

 ![image.png](img/Python IDLE - Python/1695787500323-03a3f1ce-bf45-4d37-9477-818350ca187d.png){width=300, style="display:block;margin: 0 auto"}

+!!!
+Note
-> Note: Here, we use Python IDLE as a code editor to compose Python programs.
-However, in reality, we have the flexibility to use various other editors, such as Notepad and more, to write our programs.
+    We use Python IDLE as a code editor to compose Python programs in this sample.
+Moreover, we have the flexibility to use various other editors to realise programs, such as Notepad.

+---
-Congratulations, you have successfully implemented programming control for the UNIHIKER.
-Now, you can explore exciting projects or delve deeper into understanding the foundations of UNIHIKER.
-Remember, the possibilities are endless with UNIHIKER.
-Have fun exploring and learning!
+**Congratulations, you have successfully implemented programming control for the UNIHIKER.
+Now, you can explore exciting projects or understanding deeper of UNIHIKER.The possibilities are endless with UNIHIKER.
+Have fun exploring and learning!**

-1. Discover a wide range of straightforward programming exercises to improve your understanding of control structures with UNIHIKER: [Examples](https://www.yuque.com/joanna-rqvih/unihiker_wiki_en/ktu7u5wqrqocflu0)
+**1. Discover more programming exercises: [Examples](../../wiki/Examples/PythonCodingExamples/BasicExamples/examples_py_hellounihiker.md)**
-2. Explore the utilization of supplementary Python libraries specifically related to UNIHIKER functionalities: [Reference](https://www.yuque.com/joanna-rqvih/unihiker_wiki_en/btd6oualns4g6fgd)
+**2. Explore Python libraries related to UNIHIKER: [Reference](../../wiki/LanguageReference/Part1UNIHIKER/ScreenDisplay/reference_unihiker_draw_text.md)**
-3. Gain insights into the built-in hardware capabilities of UNIHIKER: [Hardware ](https://www.yuque.com/joanna-rqvih/unihiker_wiki_en/ogm50gebc6wgp3dm)
+**3. Gain insights into the built-in hardware of UNIHIKER: [Hardware ](../../wiki/HardwareReference/hardware_reference_introduction.md)**
+---